hoprnet/hoprnet/packages/wasm/README.md

 ## <a id="adding_mod"></a> Adding a new Rust WASM module

-1. `cd packages/wasm && wasm-pack new my-module`, this will create a new Rust crate for WASM.
+1. `cd packages/wasm/crates`
-2. add `my-module` member in `packages/wasm/Cargo.toml`
+2. `wasm-pack new my-module`, this will create a new Rust crate for WASM.
-3. add `my-module` to `PACKAGES` space separated list in `packages/wasm/Makefile`
+3. add `my-module` to `PACKAGES` space separated list in `Makefile`
-4. run `make all && make install` for the first time from `packages/wasm`.
+4. run `make all && make install` for the first time
 5. export your WASM Rust crate under it's alias in `packages/wasm/src/index.ts`, e.g.: `export * as my-modules from '../lib/my-module'`

 ## Testing